-- The properties of the timber and wood based products and the environment in which they are to be used must be considered carefully when selecting an adhesive. - The correct preparation of both the materials to be joined and the selected adhesive is very important. - One of the most common reasons for joint failure with wood adhesives is people not following the adhesive manufacturer's instructions. - Special care must be taken when using adhesives with flammable or toxic properties.
+- → The properties of the timber, any other materials, and the environment in which they are to be used must be considered carefully when selecting an adhesive. - → The correct preparation of both the materials to be joined and the selected adhesive is very important. - One of the most common reasons for joint failure with wood adhesives is people not following the adhesive manufacturer's instructions. - Special care must be taken when using adhesives with flammable or toxic properties.